Juli2017/SanMateoCountyEmployment/README.md

 ![](img/Filterd_facet_SMCBySectorByYearThinGray.png)

+There has been a dramatic change in the relative importance of different industries in San Mateo County in the past 25 years.
-It is clear that the Professional, Scientific, & Technical Services (NCAIS code 54, PSTS) shows the most dramatic increase in employees over time for this time frame.
+The Professional, Scientific, & Technical Services (NCAIS code 54, PSTS) shows the most dramatic increase in employees over time for this time frame.
 At the same time that the other sectors show a decline, fluctuate around the same number of employees, or show moderate gains in employees, the PSTS and Information sectors have increased dramatically.
 The PSTS Industry code includes: computer program or software development, computer software support services, computer software consulting services, computer hardware consulting services, information management computer systems, computer-aided design services, etc.

 # What is the age and gender distribution of workers in San Mateo County?